Author: Amanda @ My Life I Guess

 - What do you want the recruiter to learn about you and your side hustle experience and accomplishments?

-Some side hustles are going to be more appropriate and professional to include on your resume than others.
+The purpose of side hustles is to make extra money, however, some side hustles are going to be more appropriate and professional to include on your resume than others.
+So while you’re learning something new each day no matter what your side gig, you have to be selective about what and how you include it on your resume.
 But there are numerous scenarios where it makes sense to include your side hustle, and there are a lot of different ways to do so.

 How Should I Include a Side Hustle On My Resume?